 Assessment tasks in this subject may include tests, assignments, and written reports.
-There is an exam each semester.

-Units 3 and 4

-Areas of Study

-Unit 3 Functions and graphs and Algebra

-Unit 4 Probability and Statistics and Calculus
+Unit 3 Functions and graphs and Algebra Unit 4 Probability and Statistics and Calculus

 In these units you will apply mathematical knowledge and skills creatively to solve problems in unfamiliar situations, including real life situations.
 You will extend your mathematical knowledge from Units 1 and 2 to complete more complex linkages between mathematics and the real world.